 CFX established an audit committee to assist the CFX Board in fulfilling its oversight responsibilities by reviewing the financial information, systems of internal controls and the audit process.
-In fiscal year 2019 there were seven voting members; six were staff members from Brevard County, Lake County, Orange County, City of Orlando, Osceola County and Seminole County, as selected by their respective commissions; and one citizen representative appointed by the CFX Board.
+In fiscal year 2020 there were six voting members; all were staff members from Brevard County, Lake County, Orange County, City of Orlando, Osceola County and Seminole County, as selected by their respective commissions.

 The financial operations of CFX are independently audited on an annual basis.
-For the fiscal year 2019, Moore Stephens Lovelace, P.A. conducted the audit and issued an unmodified ("clean") opinion on CFX's financial statements.
+For the fiscal year 2020, MSL, P.A. conducted the audit and issued an unmodified ("clean") opinion on CFX's financial statements.
 Their report is presented in the financial section of the CAFR.